fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Just because you put on boots, it doesn't make you a cowboy.
+  JFK

 The child who is not embraced by the village will burn it down to feel it's warmth.